Pwd9000-ML/blog-devto/posts/2021-Azure-Automated-Resource-Decommissions/Azure-Automated-Resource-Decommissions.md

 date: '2021-12-20T16:50:33Z'
 ---

+### Live Recording

+See the following youtube video for a live demo recording.

+{% youtube 7v3tCDczDTo %}

 ## Overview

 Today we are going to look at a common use case around resource management in Azure, how to manage our resource decommissions more effectively, and even having the ability for our users to self serve a resource decommission by simply using an Azure tag, and also be able to track decommissions or failed decommissions using a tracker table **(Azure table storage)**.